Hadron67/tscc-compiler/README.md

 ```

 ## Grammar file
 The syntax of the grammar specifying file used by tscc is similiar to yacc.
-Checkout wiki for tscc-compiler for a specification of grammar file, and [examples](examples) for explicit usages.
+Checkout [wiki](https://github.com/Hadron67/tscc-compiler/wiki) for tscc-compiler for a specification of grammar file, and `examples/` for explicit usages.

 ## License
 MIT.